Redshift: Cosmological

-Using a model of the expansion of the universe, redshift can be related to the age of an observed object, the so-called cosmic time–redshift relation.
+Using a Friedmann–Robertson–Walker model of the expansion of the universe, redshift can be related to the age of an observed object, the so-called cosmic time–redshift relation.
 Denote a density ratio as Ω_{0}:

 with ρ_{crit} the critical density demarcating a universe that eventually crunches from one that simply expands.
 This density is about three hydrogen atoms per cubic meter of space.
 At large redshifts, 1 + z > Ω_{0}^{−1}, one finds:

 where H_{0} is the present-day Hubble constant, and z is the redshift.

+The cosmological redshift is commonly attributed to stretching of the wavelengths of photons due to the stretching of space.
+This interpretation can be misleading.

+As required by general relativity, the cosmological expansion of space has no effect on local physics.
+There is no term related to expansion in Maxwell's equations that govern light propagation.
+The cosmological redshift can be interpreted as an accumulation of infinitesimal Doppler shifts along the trajectory of the light.

+There are several websites for calculating various times and distances from redshift, as the precise calculations require numerical integrals for most values of the parameters.